-As a Public Transportation user for the last 5.5 years, I have taken the savings for granted.
+As a Public Transportation user for the entirety of my career, I have taken the savings for granted.
 I knew my bus pass was cheaper than driving, simply because a month of parking was more than my bus pass.
 One comment from a co-worker motivated me to sit down and actually figure out how much we are saving.
-Keep reading is you want to Save Money on Transportation Costs.
+Keep reading if you want to Save Money on Transportation Costs.

-Eating up almost 14% of a persons paycheck on average, transportation costs are the second highest expenditure, only housing costs were higher.
-That number surprises me a little, but when I think about how many families have multiple vehicle loans it is definetely not out of reach.
+Eating up almost 14% of a person’s paycheck on average, transportation costs are the second highest expenditure, only housing costs were higher.
+That number surprises me a little, but when I think about how many families have multiple vehicle loans it is definitely not out of reach.

-We save over $3,500 a year taking the bus
+We save over $3,500 a year by taking the bus

 Like I mentioned before, I knew it was the right financial choice to take the bus, but I had no idea the savings were that high.
 I put the actual math below, but I will quickly highlight the numbers here.

 $90 a month for 2 bus passes = $1,080/Year

 Cost to drive 1 Car for a year = $2,845.24

 Since there are multiple times per week Mrs. AE and I end up on different busses, we would not be able to get by with 1 car 100% of the time.
 I am going to conservatively multiply the cost to drive 1 car by 1.25* to see our actual savings.